The Shift from Executive Suites to Collaborative Huddle Zones

 Spatial Engineering: The 42-48 Inch Clearance Rule

-In the practice of interior office planning, the most frequent failure point is the neglect of the "egress and ingress" path.
-For a two-user L-shaped huddle zone, a minimum clearance of 42–48 inches behind each seated position is non-negotiable.
-This space is required to allow for chair movement and for a third person to approach or leave the area without colliding with the seated users.
+[Practical Recommendation] For a two-user L-shaped huddle zone, aiming for a clearance of 42–48 inches behind each seated position is highly recommended.
+While local building codes dictate strict minimums (often 36 inches for basic aisles), this 42–48 inch heuristic buffer is ideal to allow for chair movement and for a third person to approach or leave the area without colliding with seated users.

 - 60% of the Perimeter: Allocate to primary work surfaces (monitors, laptops, and active writing space).